Renewables & Environment

 EV Bharat: Charging infra boost for Pune EV owners as charger platform ties up with real estate

-In India, in 2019, the Ministry of Housing and Urban Affairs issued guideline directing commercial and residential complexes to set aside 20% of their parking space for Electric Vehicle (EV) charging infrastructure, hoping to promote EV adoption.
+In India, in 2019, the Ministry of Housing and Urban Affairs issued a guideline directing commercial and residential complexes to set aside 20% of their parking space for Electric Vehicle (EV) charging infrastructure, hoping to promote EV adoption.

 Similarly, the IGBC (Indian Green Building Council) has mandated that each premise, residential or commercial, has to dedicate an area for EV parking space and for installation of charging facilities.
 To meet the regulatory requirements, developers must incur significant expenses.